10 Female Organists in the UK

 Instagram, Facebook, TikTok

-Anita is a conductor and organist particularly known for her work with choirs and voices.
+Anita is a freelance conductor and organist particularly known for her work with choirs and voices.
 She is the founder and Director of The Swan Consort, a chamber choir of elite singers specialising in early music but performing in a range of styles.
-She is currently based in County Durham where she plays at Durham School and keeps freelance engagements as she finishes the writing of her PhD thesis.
+She is currently based in York, and is a research associate at Guildhall School of Music and Drama.
 Anita was appointed Director of Music of St. Mary’s Parish Church, South Woodford (London) in 2014, and remained in post as organist and choirmaster until 2018.
 Former Organ Scholar of Sidney Sussex College, Cambridge, in 2018 Anita was awarded the Limpus, Shinn and Durant prize for the highest mark in practical examinations for Associateship of the Royal College of Organists (ARCO).

 Instagram, TikTok, Podcast

-Rebekah is an academic, organist and content creator in the United Kingdom.
+Rebekah is an academic, organist and content creator.
 Going by the social media handle The Girly Organist, she shows audiences the behind the scenes processes and insider perspectives on being a creative, academic and organist and was recognised for her efforts with an honorary Fellowship by the National College of Music and Arts.
-Studying at Royal Northern College of Music and Chetham’s School of Music, she has since gone on to be Director of Music at Lancaster Priory and has worked in Anglian, Catholic and Evangelical Church Music at a Parish level, as an Associate Organist at Leeds Cathedral, England and in various Church outreach programmes.
+Studying at Royal Northern College of Music and Chetham’s School of Music, she has since gone on to be Director of Music at Lancaster Priory and has worked in Anglian, Catholic and Evangelical Church Music at a Parish level, as an Associate Organist at Leeds Cathedral, and in various church outreach programmes.
 To top it all off, Rebekah is the editor of the UK's second largest specialist Organ magazine, The Organ Manual.

 Katherine Dienes-Williams